shorn/zinc/readme.md

 Or I might just not be running the project live any more.
 See instructions for [running your own infrastructure](doc/running-own-infra.md).

+If the code is not working on your machine, please do let me know in the Github discussions.

 It doesn't do much of anything:
 * Login via email, Google or Github.
   * there are two implementations of Social Sign-in - one through Cognito and